By Ruochen, Japan

 In another debate where the representative of atheism fails in the end, Director Du’s words, especially her classic lines “The CCP’s mouth is bigger than yours,” are really impressive.
 The bald words from her heart offer a vivid portrayal of the shamelessness of the CCP.
 It can be seen that the CCP doesn’t persecute religious belief on a whim but has plotted it for a long time.
 To achieve its purpose, it makes use of the power in its hand, adopting despicable methods such as confusing right and wrong, creating rumors, and telling lies to ban religious belief; even if the CCP has received condemnation from the international community, it never stops short of the goal.
 From this we can see that the substance of the CCP is the devil standing in opposition to God.
 It is truly worthy of being called Satan’s disciple.

 The appearance of Feng, a pastor of the Three-Self Church, brings this film to a new climax.
 The debate between Jiang Xinyi and Pastor Feng is a classic.
-As believers in God, some choose to enter the wide gate, while others choose to enter the narrow gate; they are all reading the same, some only pay attention to man’s words, while others are carefully attentive to God’s words.
+As believers in God, some choose to enter the wide gate, while others choose to enter the narrow gate; they are all reading the same Bible, some only pay attention to man’s words, while others are carefully attentive to God’s words.
 The scenarist specifically sets the two people holding opposite viewpoints in one scene to create dramatic conflict; the subsequent battle between these two raises the questions which deserves the consideration of all people believing in God: What on earth is the right path of believing in God?
 When facing persecution, will I submit to the atheist party, or will I follow God and persevere with the truth?
 Will I choose to enter the wide gate clinging to life, or will I enter the narrow gate standing firm in my testimony to God in the battles of the spiritual world?
 Jiang Xinyi’s excellent words, like a needle hidden in silk floss, reveal the essence of these problems.

 Failing in brainwash again, Headmaster Yuan and the others admit in frustration that God truly exists regardless of whether man believes it or not.
 How long will mankind exist when departing from God?
 The movie should draw to an end when it reaches this point.
 However, the story is not so simple.
 If this film closed with such an ending, then it wouldn’t deserve recommendation.